Fast Facts: What are spawning horseshoe crab surveys?

 Volunteer Description: What do horseshoe crab survey volunteers do?

-Volunteer Experience: Horseshoe crab monitors will work closely with a UNH researcher to look for and count spawning horseshoe crabs.
+Volunteer Experience: Horseshoe crab survey volunteers will sign up for survey shifts, which take place once daily, seven days per week, scheduled to correspond with low tides.
+Volunteers will work with a UNH researcher to look for and count spawning horseshoe crabs.

 Project Impacts: Data collected during horseshoe crab surveys directly contributes to ongoing UNH research.